 The Vermont State Police disseminate press releases for significant criminal or public safety incidents and arrests, but it not intended to document every public contact or response to a call-for-service.
 For media questions, please contact the investigating trooper directly or, after hours and on weekends, contact the Watch Commander through your local dispatch center.

-Send an email to the Public Information Officer to request to be added to the Vermont State Police press release distribtution list.
+Please contact us to request to be added to the Vermont State Police press release distribution list.
 Please keep in mind that the Vermont State Police issue upwards of 100 press releases a week.
 As an alternative, you may follow us on Twitter or view our press releases online.

 Records requests can be made online or by mail directly to the Vermont State Police.
 The Vermont Access to Public Records Act, Title 1, Chapter 5, Subchapter 3 of the Vermont Statues Annotated, provides for access to public records.
 The Act also includes specific exemptions from public inspection.
 Those exemptions are set forth in 1 V.S.A. § 317.